 70. Prior to the issue of the Occupation Certificate the project arborist shall certify in writing to the Principal Certifying Authority that the conditions relating to tree protection and tree planting have been implemented and that the protected trees have not been damaged or, if the recommendations have not been complied with, detail the extent and nature of the departure.
 The Principal Certifying Authority shall report breaches of the conditions to Marrickville Council.
+Reason: To ensure tree protection measures and tree planting are undertaken

-Reason: To ensure tree protection measures and tree planting are undertaken in accordance with the conditions of consent.
+To ensure tree protection measures and tree planting are undertaken in accordance with the conditions of consent.